charliewynn/hollandwynn/_posts/2021-07-25-bus-tickets.md

 5. This page probably looks familiar even in Spanish.
 Enter your credit card info.

 6. After you finish this step it should take you back to the site.
 Your tickets with a QR code will be emailed to you.
 You need the QR code to get on the bus.

+# Getting off at the airport

+If you take the bus from Jaco back to San Jose you can get off at terminal 7-10 (where we got on).
+Or if you're timing your flight just right you can get off at the airport (the airport stop is BEFORE 7-10).

+**If you get off at the airport.**
+Before you step off the bus.
+Tell the driver that you have a suitcase ("Tengo una melata") and don't get off until he steps off to open the underneath of the bus for you.